saurabhdhingra/chayachitr/README.md

 ```

 **Response (307 TEMPORARY REDIRECT):**
-The API returns a 307 status code with a 'Location' header pointing to the temporary GCS URL (e.g., 'https://storage.googleapis.com/...signed_url_parameters').
+The API returns a 307 status code with a `Location` header pointing to the temporary GCS URL (e.g., `https://storage.googleapis.com/...signed_url_parameters`).
 The client (browser/curl) must follow this redirect.

 ```
 HTTP/1.1 307 Temporary Redirect